shay1383/buddypress-author-archive-redirect-to-profile/README.md

 Disables author archives and redirects to BuddyPress profile instead

-If you are familiar with functions.php I suggest to use the following code instead of using the plugin:
+If you are familiar with functions.php I suggest you to use the following code instead of using the plugin:
 ```
 function buddydev_author_redirect_to_profile() {